QuantEcon/lecture-python-intro/lectures/inequality.md

 We can see that across 50 years of data and all countries (including low and high income countries) the measure varies between 20 and 65.

-This variation would be even smaller for the subset of wealthy countries.

 Let us zoom in a little on the US data and add some trendlines.

 {numref}`gini_usa1` suggests there is a change in trend around the year 1981